seed4j/seed4j/README.md

 ## Fork

 This project is a fork of the original [JHipster Lite](https://github.com/jhipster-lite/jhipster-lite), now maintained under the **seed4j** organization.
+It will be developed and maintained by the original authors of JHipster Lite project.